-Subsequent to the reporting period, the Company announced that Julian Fantino (Chairman), Bill Stewart and Raf Souccar resigned as directors of the Company effective May 15, 2020.
-On May 1, 2020 the Company announced that Rhonda Lawson and Glenn Washer will be appointed as directors of the Company effective May 16, 2020.
-The new board will be composed entirely of independent directors, furthering the Company's goal of enacting corporate governance best practices.
+During the reporting period, Aleafia Health announced that Julian Fantino (former Chairman), Bill Stewart and Raf Souccar resigned as directors of Aleafia Health effective May 15, 2020.
+On May 16, 2020, Rhonda Lawson and Glenn Washer were appointed as directors of Aleafia Health.
+The board is now composed entirely of independent directors, furthering Aleafia Health's goal of enacting corporate governance best practices.
+Each of Lea M. Ray (Acting Chair), Mark Sandler, Dan Milliard, Loreto Grimaldi, Rhonda Lawson and Glenn Washer were re-elected by the Aleafia Health's shareholders at its annual and special meeting of shareholders held on June 30, 2020.